Rajnath Singh refuses to sign SCO document; China, Pakistan tried to dilute India's stance on terror: Sources - BusinessToday

 He also urged the SCO member countries to speak up against terrorism.

 "Some countries use cross-border terrorism as an instrument of policy and provide shelter to terrorists.
 There should be no place for such double standards.
 SCO should not hesitate to criticise such nations," he said.
+Rajnath Singh also voiced India's support for Afghanistan at the multilateral summit.

+"India has been consistent and steadfast in its policy in support of peace, security and stability in Afghanistan," he underscored.
+The Resistance Front (TRF), an offshoot of the Lashkar-e-Taiba (LeT), claimed responsibility for the Pahalgam attack.

+Previously, Pakistan, with China's help, also managed to get TRF's name removed from the April 25 UN Security Council statement on Pahalgam attack.